Skip to main content

 Notice

-• Make sure that no "/" is added at the end of http://<server_name>, which could happen when copying and pasting the URL/hostname in.
+• Ensure that no "/" is added at the end of http://<server_name>, which could happen when copying and pasting the URL/hostname.

 • In case of server connection issues, enter the hostname instead of the IP address in the server URL field.
-Both the IP address and the hostname are listed in the etc/hosts file (for example, 10.32.5.117 sdlc-sast-89.cxquality.com).
+The IP address and hostname are listed in the etc/hosts file (10.32.5.117 sdlc-sast-89.cxquality.com).

 11. Click <Test> to validate the connection.